 - There's also another elevator early on containing two scientists which drops from a lethal height.
 The event is timed so that it triggers a few moments after you reach it, so if you hit the button and don't know that's not what triggers it, you feel like a jerk.

 - One of dozens of Game Over screens on Fear Effect had your character crushed while trying to climb an elevator shaft and reduced to a smear of blood on the wall.

 - First Encounter Assault Recon had a preoccupation with elevators that go about halfway and then stop, forcing you to crawl, bash, shoot and stumble your way through what should have been a 5-second elevator ride but instead takes at least an entire level.
 There's an evil version too: The player is making his way through the maintenance areas, passing through an elevator shaft.
 Without warning, an elevator freefalls down the shaft a few feet in front of you.
 Oh, but there is one (count them, one goddamn time) that you get where you need to go without getting shot at... the doors open just in time to see the person you were chasing driving away very quickly.

-- Every elevator in World of Warcraft that you can die from falling off has inevitably accumulated a kill count, but far and away the most notoriously evil are the Undercity elevators (coincidentally, the obvious way to enter the city), the Aldor Rise elevator in Shattrath City, and the real first boss of Serpentshrine Cavern.
+- Every elevator in that you can die from falling off has inevitably accumulated a kill count, but far and away the most notoriously evil are the Undercity elevators (coincidentally, the obvious way to enter the city), the Aldor Rise elevator in Shattrath City, and the real first boss of Serpentshrine Cavern.
 The game even keeps track of the number of times you've died as a result of this under "Death by elevator boss" on your achievements card.

 - And with Cataclysm's entry raid "Blackwing Descent" has one so evil that strategy guides have been written for it, and is being tracked on the official armoury.